-The following are some frequently asked questions for all things related to password management.
+The following are some frequently asked questions for all things related to password reset.

 This FAQ is split into the following sections: